strayMat/causal-ml-course/slides/event_studies.typ

 ]

 #slide(title: "Examples of application of synthetic controls to epidemiology")[

+  - Literature review of the usage of SCM in healthcare (up to 2016): @bouttell2018synthetic

+  == Some use cases

+  - What is the effect of UK pay-for-performance program in primary care on mortality? @ryan2016long

-  - What is the effect of taxes on sugar-based product consumption @puig2021impact
+  - What is the effect of soda taxes on sugar-based product consumption? @puig2021impact

-]
+  - What is the effect of Ohio vaccine lottery on covid-19 vaccination? @brehm2022ohio

+  - What is the effect of wildfire storm on respiratory hospitalizations? @sheridan2022using ]

 #slide(title: [Synthetic control example: California's Proposition 99 @abadie2010synthetic])[